Over 50 Years Of Combined Legal Experience In Washington

 Exposure to heat and cold can lead to a range of injuries on the job.
 Working outside on a cold or hot day, or being around extreme temperatures while you’re inside, can take its toll on you.

-In Washington State, the Department of Labor & Industries (L&I) oversees workers’ comp claims.
+In Washington, the Department of Labor & Industries (L&I) oversees workers’ comp claims.
 According to L&I, there are more than 1,450 claims filed each year for contact with temperature extremes.

-If you end up in this number, the workers’ comp L&I attorneys at Bothwell & Hamill can help you win life-changing benefits in Richland, Spokane, Kennewick, Sunnyside, Yakima, Walla Walla, Ellensburg, Wenatchee, or anywhere else throughout Central Washington.
+If you end up in this number, the workers’ comp L&I attorneys at Bothwell Hamill & Sutton, PLLC can help you win life-changing benefits in Richland, Spokane, Kennewick, Sunnyside, Yakima, Walla Walla, Ellensburg, Wenatchee, or anywhere else throughout central Washington.

-After an injury at work, get the full benefits you’re are entitled to receive.
+After an injury at work, get the full benefits you are entitled to receive.

 Different injuries and illnesses can result from exposure to extreme temperatures.